ebgoldstein/IoU_Maps/README.md

 Examine segmentation model output: Model_example-Output.ipynb

-Calculate mIoU and mDice for all labeled images: MetricsForAll_TV.ipynb
+Calculate mIoU and mDice for all labeled Training and Val images: MetricsForAll_TV.ipynb

+Calculate mIoU and mDice for all labeled Testing images: MetricsForAll_Testing.ipynb

 Make TF model to predict metrics (IoU, Dice) from image by cutting off UNet decoder, freezing encoder, and add dense layers: MetricsModel.ipynb

 Predict metrics for all NOAA images: Metrics_Predict_all.ipynb

+Predict metrics for Test set images: Metrics_Predict_Test.ipynb

 Visualize metrics for all NOAA images: this is currently done with kepler.gl